 The terrorist organization al-Shabaab, based in Somalia, has threatened to conduct terror attacks in Burundi.
 It may also target U.S. interests in Burundi.
 Low-level political violence persists throughout Burundi– a carryover of the Burundian civil war.

 Corruption is endemic in Burundi and contributes to an environment where the rule of law is not respected.
 Government officials may ask for bribes for providing routine services.
-Travelers are frequently stopped, questioned, and asked for bribes by security forces at numerous official and unofficial road blocks throughout the country.
+Travelers are frequently stopped, questioned, and asked for bribes by security forces at numerous official and unofficial roadblocks throughout the country.
 Likewise, criminals who have paid off local officials may operate without fear of prosecution.

 U.S. citizens without Internet access may register directly with the U.S. Embassy in Bujumbura at Avenue des Etats-Unis.
-The hours for non-emergency American Citizens Services are 9:00 a.m. to 12:00 p.m. and 1:30 p.m. to 3:00 p.m. on Mondays and Tuesdays, and 9:00 a.m. to 12:00 p.m. on Fridays.
+The hours for non-emergency American Citizens Services are 8:00 a.m. to 11:30 a.m. on Mondays, Tuesdays, and Fridays.
 The Embassy Consular section can be reached by telephone, including for after-hours emergencies, at +257-22-20-7000, or by fax at +257-22-22-2926.
 Security information for U.S. citizens in Burundi is posted on Embassy Bujumbura's website.